Coder-RD/Java_Challenge/README.md

 - 📦 Working with `PriorityQueue`
 - ⚖️ Building custom priority rules with `Comparator`
 - 🔢 Implementing multi-level object comparison
+- ↔️ Working with Java `Deque`
+- 🔄 Performing operations from both ends of a collection
+- 🧩 Tracking unique elements using `HashSet`
+- 🪟 Understanding sliding-window style processing
 - 🎯 Preparing for technical interviews
 - 🚀 Building a strong technical portfolio
 - 💼 Preparing for software development opportunities